Skip to content

 About 67 Bricks

-Danielle Jacobs, SpotDev's CTO describes some of the key differences between the WordPress CMS and HubSpot's CMS (video below)
+Danielle Jacobs, SpotDev's CTO describes some of the key differences between a traditional CMS like WordPress CMS and HubSpot's CMS (video below)

 The Solution

 SpotDev had one month to complete the migration, beginning with capturing screenshots using Figma to reference the website's current design.
 Custom modules were also developed to match the website's existing components.
-The migration included the creation of system pages such as 404 error page, indicating that the information being sought is no longer available; an internal server error page (500 internal HTTP error) as well as other page templates for login, email subscription and password protected pages.
+The migration included the creation of system pages such as an 404 error page and an internal server error page (500 internal HTTP error).

-67 Bricks’ blog content was imported, and the taxonomy was preserved as far as possible.
+67 Bricks’ blog content was imported, and the taxonomy was preserved.
 The migrated content was hosted on HubSpot content staging until it was ready to be quality assured.
 Where necessary, SpotDev also created 301 redirects due to URL changes to preserve rankings and avoid broken links.

 Before the new website went live, it went through a meticulous QA and testing process.
 SpotDev also enabled client-side testing through Userback, through which 67 Bricks’ could report any fixes that needed to be actioned across devices – desktop, tablet and mobile.